 Zoloft is especially dangerous to the children of pregnant women.
 There were links in Zoloft birth defects in several studies:

 - A 2005 Danish study that found infants are 60 percent more likely to develop heart problems if the mother took antidepressants like Zolof during pregnancy in the first trimester.

 - A 2006 study published in The New England Journal of Medicine (NEJM) that found that infants born to mothers who took antidepressants after the 20th week of pregnancy were 6 times more likely to have PPHN (persistent pulmonary hypertension).

-- A 2007 study published in NEJM found SSRI pregnancy use was linked to a higher risk of the brain and skull defects anencephaly and craniosynostosis, and omphalocele — a birth defect in which the infant’s intestine or other abdominal organs stick out of the belly button.
+- A 2007 study published in NEJM found SSRI pregnancy use led to a higher risk of the brain and skull defects anencephaly and craniosynostosis, and omphalocele — a birth defect in which the infant’s intestine or other abdominal organs stick out of the belly button.

 - A 2009 study published in the British Medical Journal found that using more than one type of antidepressant during the first trimester resulted in a four-fold increased risk of septal heart defects.

 The Zoloft studies point to a strong link between the antidepressant and an increased risk of heart defects when taken during the mother’s pregnancy during the first trimester.
 This harmful side effect of taking Zoloft is especially insidious as the first trimester is often the period where a mother may not yet be aware that she is pregnant.